lmhale99/iprPy/iprPy/records/calculation_surface_energy/README.md

 --------------------------------------------------------------------------------

+## Introduction

-The calculation-surface-energy Record style is for a calculation that generates and analyzes a free surface.
+The calculation_surface_energy Record style is for a calculation that generates and analyzes a free surface.

 Calculation styles that use this Record style: